shrouk-mostafa/Automation-Assessment-Paysky/README.md

 In addition, we use JUnit assertions to validate outcomes and Allure for comprehensive reporting, enhancing the overall testing transparency by tracking results and providing insights into test execution.

 ## Tools Used
-1-Selenium: For automating user interactions on the web application.
+### Selenium: For automating user interactions on the web application.
-2-Cucumber: For defining test cases in a BDD format using Gherkin syntax, promoting clarity and readability.
+### Cucumber: For defining test cases in a BDD format using Gherkin syntax, promoting clarity and readability.
-3-Page Object Model (POM): A design pattern that organizes code into separate classes for locators and actions, increasing modularity and maintainability.
+### Page Object Model (POM): A design pattern that organizes code into separate classes for locators and actions, increasing modularity and maintainability.
-4-JSON for Test Data: Enables a data-driven approach where test data is stored externally and easily updated without code changes.
+### JSON for Test Data: Enables a data-driven approach where test data is stored externally and easily updated without code changes.
-5-Jackson Library: Used for parsing JSON data to support data-driven testing.
+### Jackson Library: Used for parsing JSON data to support data-driven testing.
-6-TestNG: Provides assertions to validate expected outcomes.
+### TestNG: Provides assertions to validate expected outcomes.
-7-Allure Reporting: Generates organized test reports that include logs, making it easier to analyze results and debug issues.
+### Allure Reporting: Generates organized test reports that include logs, making it easier to analyze results and debug issues.
 This approach creates a structured, flexible test automation framework that supports rapid updates, scales easily with added test cases, and ensures high test quality and clarity.